 - Umbilical cord strangulation

-- Lack of monitoring for fetal vital signs throughout labor and delivery
+- Lack of monitoring of fetal vital signs throughout labor and delivery

 - Failing to notice or treat preeclampsia (maternal high blood pressure)